JodieMullins/CY-Product_Website/README.md

 ### Special Thanks

-A huge thanks to all the mentors with Code:You that helped make this project possible from the January 2024 cohort.
+A huge thanks to all the mentors with Code:You that helped and have contributed to make this project possible from the January 2024 cohort.
 This project has been re-created a few times with various feature lists attempted, but it has been an indespensible learning experience.
 Thank you, Code:You mentors. <3